abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 		return new ServiceA("foo", 99);						// we can call any constructor we want here }

-	// dependency on existence of another bean
+	// dependency on the existence of another bean
 	@Bean
 	public ServiceC myServiceBean(ServiceB s) {		// Spring will automatically init ServiceB Bean before this and use that to init ServiceC here return new ServiceC();